huaweicloud/terraform-provider-huaweicloud/docs/resources/elb_member.md

 * `address` - (Required, String, ForceNew) The IP address of the member to receive traffic from the load balancer.
   Changing this creates a new member.

-* `protocol_port` - (Required, Int, ForceNew) The port on which to listen for client traffic.
+* `protocol_port` - (Optional, Int, ForceNew) The port on which to listen for client traffic.
 Changing this creates a new member.
+This parameter can be left blank because it does not take effect if `any_port_enable` is set to **true** for a backend server group.

 * `weight` - (Optional, Int)  A positive integer value that indicates the relative portion of traffic that this member should receive from the pool.
 For example, a member with a weight of 10 receives five times as much traffic as a